Journal article information

 - Journal of publication: International Journal of Integrated Care

-- Nuffield Trust contributors: Adam Steventon, Dr Geraint Lewis, Dr Jennifer Dixon CBE, Dr Martin Bardsley, Professor John Billings and Theo Georghiou
+- Nuffield Trust contributors: Dr Adam Steventon, Dr Geraint Lewis, Dr Jennifer Dixon CBE, Dr Martin Bardsley, Professor John Billings and Theo Georghiou

 Study design and data collection methods